The gross electricity consumption in Turkey in 2017 was 296,7 billion kWh. Also, it was 147,2 billion kWh by the end of June 2018.

 According to the highly probable scenario of an increase of 4,8% to 385 TWh in the base scenario, electricity consumption in the year 2023 is expected to rise by 5,5% to 357,4 TWh.
 By the end of the first half of 2018, power plants containing a total of 2284,1 MW additional capacity were added to the system, and as of the end of the first half of 2018 our capacity has risen to around 87.139 MW.
 As of the end of the first half of 2018, 28,5% of our electricity production was obtained from natural gas, 36,4% from coal, 22,4% from hydropower, 6,3% from wind, 2,3% from geothermal, 2,4% from solar energy and 1,6% from other sources.

-As of the end of July 2017, EUAS ( State Electricity Generating Company) had a share of 25,1% in installed capacity of Turkey, 61,5% of the private sector, 7,6% of build-operate plants, 1,7% of build-operate-transfer plants and 2% of unlicensed power plants.
+As of the end of the first half of 2018, EUAS ( State Electricity Generating Company) had a share of 22,8% in installed capacity of Turkey, 62,9% of the private sector, 7,0% of build-operate plants, 1,6% of build-operate-transfer plants and 5,7% of unlicensed power plants.

-In addition, as of the end of July 2017, number of electricity energy production plants in our country have been 3.098.
+In addition, As of the end of the first half of 2018, number of electricity energy production plants in our country have been 6,886.
 According to energy sources, number of existing plants is as follows: